mozilla-mobile/mozilla-vpn-client/docs/Components/assets-and-colors.md

 There are three layers to the color files, which build off each other:
 1. `colors.js`: Names the explicit hex colors used.
 2. Several files in the `color-themes` directory.
 The name of each file is the name of the theme.
 This assigns the named hex colors from `colors.js` to variables.
-3. `theme-derived.js`: Using the variables from the second step, it names additionable variable groups that are dervied from the step 2.
+3. `theme-derived.js`: Using the variables from the second step, it names additional variable groups that are derived from the step 2.

 When the client uses colors, it merges three files - `colors.js`, the one for the theme, and `theme-derived.js`.
 There is a hacky piece at the top of `colors.js` and the bottom of `derived-theme.js` to allow this merged file to be read as a JS object.
 This is well-commented in those files.